 This story stands out for a variety of different reasons for different readers.
 Some might find the oddball scenarios appealing, such as Clark’s escape from the Bizarro world.
 Some might like the action sequences between Superman and Lex Luthor epic.
 This reviewer, however, knows the reason this story stands out is the main character himself.
 In this story, we don’t see him as just Kal-El of Krypton, protector of Earth, or as Clark Kent, the superhero of Metropolis.
 We see him as a cross between the two.
 We get the humanity of Clark Kent, who has accepted his imminent death, as he puts his affairs in order while still facing the out of this world threats as Kal-El.

-In most stories with this plot, the hero would go through hoops to try and save their lives.
-Here, the Superman is at peace with all of this as he ties up loose ends in his life.
+In most stories with this plot, the hero would go through hoops to save their lives.
+Here, Superman is at peace with all of this as he ties up loose ends in his life.
 For a comic that had invasions, tests of strength and wit, as well as a time travel plot at one point, it felt strangely relaxing.
-The action was epic, with iconic scenes of Superman facing off against giant monsters and twisted Kryptonians, but that was nothing in comparison to the slow moments.
+The action was epic, with iconic scenes of Superman facing off against giant monsters and twisted Kryptonians, but that was nothing compared to the slow moments.
 Seeing Clark prepare for the end is heartbreaking yet inspirational.

 The illustrator for this story, Frank Quitely, is a frequent collaborator with Morrison.
 His unique style usually compliments the bizarre tales that Morrison comes up with.
 The problem is that it works only part of the time.
 Frank’s design on how to make Clark and Superman two different people worked well.
 That said, style doesn’t exactly translate well to the more common aspects.
 The people who work at the Daily Planet have a strange, clay-like texture to them.
 It’s not terrible in any aspect, but it’s just not this reviewer’s cup of tea.